To All Club Secretary,

 Discipline has improved dramatically over the last few seasons.
 We are grateful that clubs dealt with many issues internally.
 We welcome this approach and hope this trend continues.

-The introduction of the ‘Respect‘ initiative has seen a dramatic change in attitudes, which is excellent news for all.
-The Central Appointments group with Stuart Liston and Carla Parker leading on behalf of the League is again working hard to both acquire new referees for the league and re sign last season’s officials, Sunday football coverage last season suffered slightly on previous years however, it is hoped that with the number of referees registered we can do much better this Season 2018/19.
+The introduction of the ‘Respect’ initiative has seen a dramatic change in attitudes, which is excellent news for all.
+The Central Appointments group with Stuart Liston and Carla Parker leading on behalf of the League is again working hard to both acquire new referees for the league and re sign last season’s officials, Sunday football coverage last season (over 96%) was up on previous years however, it is hoped that with the number of referees registered we can do much better this Season 2019/20.
 Your help is required to ensure we don’t lose any new or established league referees during the new season.
 Remember just like yourselves as coaches and managers these young referees are also going through the same process of learning.
-Yes, they will make mistakes occasionally but they must be encouraged and supported during their development otherwise we’ll lose them.
+Yes, they will make mistakes occasionally but they must be encouraged and supported during their ongoing development otherwise we’ll lose them.

 The Respect programme includes four practical steps to improve behaviour – on the pitch and on the sidelines